meshery/meshery.io/README.md

 ## What is Meshery?

 Meshery is the open source, cloud native management plane that enables the adoption, operation, and management of Kubernetes, any service mesh, and their workloads.
 Among other features, Meshery manages multi-cluster Kubernetes deployments.
-Offering telemetry from applications running on or off of a service meshes.
-At a high level, Meshery provides performance benchmarking, cloud native cluster and workload lifecycle management, and service mesh interoperability and federation.
+Offering visual and collaborative GitOps, Meshery frees you from the chains of YAML.

 For further information, refer to the [Meshery Docs](https://docs.meshery.io).